How do you feel about people, who either ask you questions about your service or look around your products, then leave without buying?

-In short: Speak with people who don’t buy from you.
+So, reframe how you think about time wasters.
+Speak with them.
 Listen.
 Learn from their feedback.
 Then, make the necessary improvements to your marketing.
 Don’t just assume that someone is a time waster and therefore of no value to your business.

 Their feedback could be commercial gold dust.
-In fact, it often is!
+In fact, it usually is.